Living in Your Head: What It Means and How to Be Present

 Check in with yourself throughout the day and observe what you are thinking.
 Are you repeating negative thoughts?
 Are you replaying over and over what your boss said to you yesterday?

-If it’s hard for you to remember to check in with yourself, combine it with routines you are already doing on a daily basis — such as brushing your teeth or walking your dog.
+If it’s hard for you to remember to check in with yourself, combine it with routines you are already doing on a daily basis — such as brushing your teeth or doing the dishes.

 3 — Focus on your breathing